ryanlintott/SSVEP_keyboard/README.md

 ## The Unity App

-The **SSVEP Keyboard** app is built in Unity (currently version 2018.2.6f1) and can run on following platforms:
+The **SSVEP Keyboard** app is built in Unity (currently version 2019.1.7f1) and can run on following platforms:

-- iOS (latest build unchanged from previous so should work but currently untested)
+- iOS
 - Android
 - Mac
-- PC (untested but should work)
+- PC
-- Linux (untested but should work)
+- Linux
-(The Mac, PC and Linux versions have a much lower signal resolution due to hardware limitations. iOS and Android versions work better as lower sample rates can be used to acheive a higher signal resolution.)
+(The Mac, PC and Linux versions have a much lower signal resolution due to hardware limitations.
+They are also older builds but should have similar functionality. iOS and Android versions work better as lower sample rates can be used to acheive a higher signal resolution.)

 **[Download link](https://drive.google.com/drive/folders/0B4W4Pn0tIMBXbGUtdmJCMW02dk0?usp=sharing)** for Android, PC, Mac and Linux versions